l3d00m/sked_parser/README.md

 # Installation & Usage

 1. Install python>=3.9, git and pip
-2. Clone this repository: `git clone git@github.com:l3d00m/sked_parser.git` and `cd sked_parser`.
+2. Clone this repository: `git clone https://github.com/SplusEins/sked_parser.git` and `cd sked_parser`.
-3. Install the tool with pip from the cloned (i.e. current) folder: `python -m pip install .` or `python -m pip install -e .` when developing.
+3. Install the tool with pip from the cloned folder: `python -m pip install -e .`.
 4. Copy `secrets.example.yaml` into `secrets.yaml` and fill it with your Ostfalia credentials.
-5. Modify `config.yaml` with the current timetable URLs.
+5. Modify `sked_parser/config.yaml` with the current timetable URLs.
 See below for syntax reference.
 6. Run the tool by executing `sked-parser`.
 It'll then create the desired `timetables.json`.

 ## `config.yaml` syntax reference